Bitdefender Review: Quick Expert Summary

 Bitdefender managed to free up a total of 1.3 GB from my PC, which is really good.
 Some competitors that have a better assortment of system tune-up tools weren’t as effective at making room on my disk!

 However, Bitdefender’s tuneup tool has some annoying limitations — for example, before clicking Optimize, Bitdefender recommended that I review the issues it had flagged.
 But Bitdefender didn’t let me view the details about those issues.
-For example, it flagged one broken software location in my registry options, yet it wouldn’t let me see the file name or date.
+For example, it flagged one broken software location in my registry, yet it wouldn’t let me see the file name or date.
 This was frustrating because I wanted to know what I was deleting, not just the location of the file in question.

 I’d also like to see more features included in Bitdefeder’s system tuneup tool.
 For example, Avira offers a startup optimizer, game booster, driver updater, and battery usage manager, and TotalAV’s built-in optimizer includes a startup manager, an application uninstaller, and a duplicate file finder.